irlabamsterdam/iKAT/README.md

 This is the first year of iKAT which will run as a task in TREC.
 This year we focus on generating personalized responses.
 The personal information of the user is provided in the Personalized Text Knowledge Base (PTKB) which is a set of natural language sentences.
-The PTKB of the user is provided at the beging of the conversation to the system.
+The PTKB of the user is provided at the beginning of the conversation to the system.
 To generate a personalized response, the system should undertake the following main steps:

 <ul>